 The delay line trolley CPU is a single board computer embedded in the electronics bay of the trolley.
 It performs many tasks:

-Receipt of commands from the workstation and streams of data from the metrology system and shear camera via a wireless ethernet link.
+- Receipt of commands from the workstation and streams of data from the metrology system and shear camera via a wireless ethernet link. - Control of actuators and motors on the trolley.

 Figure 1: Overview of Trolley Electronics